zabulus/core/builds/install/arch-specific/win32/installation_readme.txt

 It is assumed that readers of this document are already familiar with Firebird 2.1.
-If you are evaluating Firebird 2.5 as part of a migration from Fb 2.1 you are advised to review the Fb 2.1 documentation to understand the changes made between 2.1 and 2.5.
+If you are evaluating Firebird 2.5 as part of a migration from FB 2.1 you are advised to review the FB 2.1 documentation to understand the changes made between 2.1 and 2.5.